 Many of these industries are based near Prince Edward Island's major cities.
 For example, the 65-acre BioCommons Research Park is located west of Charlottetown, and the city is also home to the Atlantic Technology Centre.
-Meanwhile, the island's fastest growing industry, aerospace, is centered in Summerside.
+Meanwhile, one of the island's growing industry, aerospace, is centered in Summerside.

 Flexible learning opportunities from Prince Edward Island schools

 Students looking to earn a degree in one of these growth fields can enroll in either an on-campus or online degree program.